Public Records Act

 - Regularly checking the Public Records Act website (this page) for latest news and information on Public Records Act implementation

-- Attending Public Records Act webinars and consultation sessions
+- Attending Public Records Act consultation sessions

 - Ensuring your public authority executive contact list and records management contact list is up to date